• Skip to main content

 Before introducing your dog to a ketogenic diet, it is important to understand the basics of the lifestyle.

-A ketogenic diet emphasizes high-fat, low-carbohydrate meals that put your dog’s body into a metabolic state known as ketosis, where fat is burned for fuel instead of carbohydrates.
+Keto emphasizes a high-fat, low-carbohydrate, and moderate protein diet that put your dog’s body into a metabolic state known as ketosis, where fat is burned for fuel instead of carbohydrates.

 There are several variations of the diet and benefits to this lifestyle can include improved mental and physical performance, reduced inflammation, and improved energy levels in dogs.